The iconic food of Piedmont

-Grissini – crispy breadsticks – date their origin around 1670 when a local baker from Turin, Antonio Brunero, made them for the sick young Duke of Savoy, Vittorio Amedeo II (1666-1732).
-The doctor of the ducal palace recommended that the weak child would eat something easily digestible hoping to stimulate his flagging appetite.
+The noble origins of grissini are connected to the childhood of the Duke of Savoy, Vittorio Amedeo II (1666-1732).
+The doctor of the ducal palace recommended that the weak and young duke would eat something easily digestible hoping to stimulate his flagging appetite.

-Everything began after the death of the father of Vittorio Amedeo whom French mother reigned with rather domineering tendencies until the day the child grew up and showed a strength of character and a sensitive intelligence so much needed in the first quarter of the 1700’s, when he inevitably had to participate in the European political, diplomatic and military events of that time.
+In facts, in the first quarter of the 1700’s he inevitably had to participate in the European political, diplomatic and military events of that time.

-While in Piemonte we like to believe that breadsticks give extraordinary powers to people, it looks like there are alternate explanations attributed to their origins: according to some, Vittorio Amedeo’s father, Carlo Emanuele II, in 1668, was concerned about the possible spread of an epidemy.
+Beside the story of Vittorio Amedeo II, it looks like there are alternate explanations attributed to the noble origins of grissini.
+According to some, Vittorio Amedeo’s father, Carlo Emanuele II, in 1668, was concerned about the possible spread of an epidemic.
 He asked bakers to make a more hygienic bread and Brunero created these sticks which are less likely to get moldy and spoil because they contain less moisture than loaves and rolls.

-According to some others, grissini are even older and their name would come from “grissia”, the name given in dialect to bread loafs.
+The noble origins of grissini – Italian for breadsticks – according to some others, are even older and their name would come from “grissia” (ghersa in dialect) the name given locally to bread loafs.
 In the 1300s, following inflation, bakers started making bread smaller and smaller to the point that people would use the name “grissino” as a diminutive.

 The House of Savoy turned out to be the first enthusiasts of this specialty: many heirs of Vittorio Amedeo II were known to eat breadsticks almost everywhere, even during theatrical performances, like Carlo Felice (1775-1831) or Carlo Emanuele III that purchased a large container specially made to hold the delicate delight and transport it on his honeymoon in 1724.

-One of our favorite stops is the Cravero bakery in Barolo where periodically grissini are baked in the shop’s oven located half way on the main street of the small town, releasing a pleasant smell that sometimes reaches the imposing medieval castle.
+One of our favorite stops is the Cravero bakery in Barolo where breadsticks are baked in the oven located next door to the shop.
+Situated half way along the main and only street of the small village, Cravero’s bakery fragrant smell often reaches the imposing medieval castle.

 In Piemonte we tend to judge a restaurant just from the quality of breadsticks, better if well presented on the table, wrapped in a linen napkin.
-While industrial grissini are great to be transported when traveling like in a backpack or for a light and healthy snack because of their practical individual packaging, in a good restaurant we expect to find artisanal or homemade products.
+Individually wrapped grissini are great to be transported in a backpack but in a good restaurant in Piedmont, people expect to find artisanal breadsticks.